moajohansson/IsaHipster/README.md

 When you have installed the above, return to the IsaHipster directory and open the file called `IsaHipster.thy`.
 Edit the ML value `basepath` to point to your IsaHipster directory (yes, we know, this is not so nice, we'll fix it...).

-You will also have to compile the Haskell files `HipSpecifyer.hs`:
+You will also have to compile the "HipSpecifyer":

-    ghc --make HipSpecifyer
+    cabal install hipspecifyer/

 Finally, create an (empty) directory called `GenCode` in the top-level directory: